factorio-item-browser/api-client/README.md

 ## Usage

-The client is set up to be used within a Zend Expressive project.
+The client is set up to be used within a Laminas project.
 Using it in another context requires an additional setup which is not covered in this README.

 To use the client, add the `FactorioItemBrowser\Api\Client\ConfigProvider` to the config aggregator of your project.